 The research, development, manufacture and marketing of pharmaceutical products are subject to regulation by the FDA, and comparable regulatory authorities in other countries.
 These agencies and others regulate the testing, manufacture, safety and promotion of the Company's products.
 The Company must receive applicable regulatory approval of a product candidate before it can be commercialized in any particular jurisdiction.
 Approval by a regulatory authority of one country does not ensure the approval by regulatory authorities of other countries.
-Changes in regulatory approval policies or regulations during the development period may cause delays in the approval or rejection of an application.
-Regulatory authorities have substantial discretion in the approval process and may refuse to accept any application, or may decide that our data are insufficient for approval, or require additional preclinical, clinical or other trials and place the Company's IND submissions on hold for an indeterminate amount of time.
+Changes in regulatory approval policies or regulations during the development period may cause delays in the approval or rejection of an application, or may decide that our data are insufficient for approval, or require additional preclinical, clinical or other trials and place the Company's IND submissions on hold for an indeterminate amount of time.
 The development and regulatory approval process in each jurisdiction takes many years, requires the expenditure of substantial resources, is uncertain and subject to delays, and can adversely affect the successful development and commercialization of our drug candidates.